jedevc/fyp-report/report.md

 Expressions are vital to expressing any of the above statements.
-Essentially an expression is a way of combining separate individual raw values and variables together to yield a computed result.
+Essentially an expression is a way of combining separate individual raw values and variables to yield a computed result.
 This result may be `void`, as in the case of a statement that only calls a `void` function, but can be any type of value that can be defined in the language.

 These expressions can be used purely for their side effects, such as with an expression statement, or may be stored in an lvalue, a minimal subset of